 Have you ever found yourself suddenly filled with emotion in the weirdest moment?
 Like watching a commercial for cat food, or observing an interaction between two perfect strangers.
 Out of nowhere you sense the lump in your throat and find yourself pushing the tears away.
 “Get back in there tear!”
 This happens to me more than I’d care to admit, but a recent occurrence caught me off guard while I was reading our six-year old son a bedtime story.
 I’m reading along just fine when I suddenly found myself choked up, struggling to get through the page without my son noticing.

 Surely it must have been some heart warming story like The Velveteen Rabbit, right?
 Nope.
 Of all things, it was a Dr. Suess book.
 Oh the Places You’ll Go!
 You’ve probably read it yourself.
 My particular copy was a gift from my family when I graduated high school.
-In all fairness, I would say it’s less of a children’s story book and more of an allegory of the cycle of expectation and disappointment we experience throughout life.
+In all fairness, I think this particular Dr. Seuss book was written mor for adults than children.

 Here’s the page that got me: